What Is a No-Fault Accident?: What it Means and How to Protect Yourself

 - The accident led to medical expenses that calculate above the legal threshold.

-Confused?
-Don’t be!
-We’ll briefly clarify what these two exceptions entail.
+We’ll briefly clarify what these two exceptions entail below.

-Consider the “serious injury” threshold.
-Even in no-fault states, those who suffer serious injuries are entitled to sue the defendant-driver and obtain compensation.
-The essential issue is whether the injuries qualify as serious.
+Even in no-fault states, those who suffer serious injuries are fully entitled to sue the defendant-driver and obtain compensation.

 What should you do if you get into a car accident in a no-fault state?